Are You Overpaying?

 | Agreed value option | No | Varies | Yes |

-Car insurance and ACC serve different purposes.
-ACC covers personal injuries from motor vehicle accidents but does not pay for vehicle damage, property damage, or replacement.
-The insurer also manages a network of approved repairers, ensuring quality workmanship on any repairs.
+Car insurance and ACC are not the same thing.
+ACC covers personal injuries from motor vehicle accidents.
+It does not pay for vehicle damage, property damage, or replacement.
+Many insurers also have a network of approved repairers, which helps keep repair quality consistent.

 Agreed value vs market value: which is better?